 Harold Wolle, of Madelia, Minn., serves as a member of the Corn Board of the National Corn Growers Association, a farmer-led trade association with offices in St. Louis and Washington.

-On the national level, Wolle serves as the board liaison to the Risk Management and Transportation Action Team, on NCGA’s Finance Committee, as the board appointment to the CornPAC and as the 2020 liaison to the National Coalition for Food and Agriculture Research.
+On the national level, Wolle serves as the board liaison to the Risk Management and Transportation Action Team, chairs the NCGA’s Finance Committee, and as the 2020 liaison to the National Coalition for Food and Agriculture Research.

 Prior to joining the Corn Board, he served on NCGA’s Risk Management Action Team and NASCAR Advisory Committee.